A brief memoir of catering, art-history classes, and friendship

 At the end of the semester, Krauss gave me a B in her course.
 I was indignant.
 The lowest grade I’d ever received in art history was an A-minus.
 I thought I’d written a pretty nifty paper drawing some parallels between Marcel Duchamp and Bruce Nauman, but I was too terrified to dispute the grade, to confront her in person, to figure out what I was doing wrong.
 I did, however, make enough money from catering so that I would not have to work that summer and could concentrate on a senior thesis about Kenneth Noland.
 (How I squeezed 100 pages out of that is beyond me….lots of footnotes, most likely.
 An art historian of a different stripe, Sam Hunter, gave me an A on it.)

 In the fall Kate went off to Washington, D.C., on a fellowship to finish her dissertation, and continued with the catering adventures on the side.
 But the closeness we’d shared as roommates and harried cooks began to fade.
 We saw each other on and off in the following years.
-Once, when I was in grad school at Columbia, she visited to show off her recent breast-reduction surgery (eleven pounds removed!), and in typical Kate fashion drew her sweater over her head to show off the bra-less results.
+Once, when I was in grad school at Columbia, she visited a few months after breast-reduction surgery (eleven pounds removed!), and in typical Kate fashion drew her sweater over her head to show off the bra-less results.
 A couple of years later she came to New York and met my future husband.
 By then, she was dropping allusions to becoming a lesbian and made no secret of her distaste for both him and the institution of marriage.

 That was virtually the end of the friendship.